CONTRACTOR of the YEAR AWARDS

 - Take the “after” shots from the same angles as the before photos whenever possible.
 This helps give the judges a good perspective of the transformation and it’s helpful if the judges can see these photos consecutively.

 - Include both vertical and horizontal photos.
-If your project is published, it stands a better chance of being featured on a magazine cover if the editors have vertical shots from which to choose.
+If a project is published, it stands a better chance of being featured on a magazine cover if the editors have vertical shots to choose from.

 - Don’t use photos with people in them.